-New Neighbors & Chocolate Chunk Banana Bread with Pecans
+New Neighbors & Chocolate Chunk Banana Bread Pecans Recipe

 Later at the gym I saw the sweet young couple with their adorable children.

 Sofia loved the bread – we told her it was all chocolate chips–no nuts–and she ate it, and LOVED it!

 Ha ha.
 I love how parents can mix their words around to get their kids to eat certain things.
 We certainly did it as parents.
 Especially with the “green” foods that kids have a hard time eating.
 It’s great to disguise, occasionally share a little white lie, when it comes to food.
 (Sofia’s name changed for privacy.)